Cnnb01/K-means-clustering/README.md

 The movies are then listed out and a dataframe is created displaying the different users, the movies, and their ratings to each of the movies.
 A library called cluster is then imported from skitlearn which will help in clustering the users based on their

-The user column is dropped as it is not needed in the data analysis
+The user column is dropped as it is not needed in the data analysi